Stockholm Royal Palace

 In 1588, the castle was named "Tre Kronor" when three gilded crowns were placed on top of the tallest tower in the middle of the castle.
 Three crowns is Sweden's heraldic national symbol and these three crowns were used as early as the 1330s by King Magnus Eriksson.
 Fires used to be fatal, even for Tre Kronor Castle.
 On May 7, 1697, the worst fire broke out and almost the entire castle was completely destroyed.
 It was not until 1754 that the new castle was ready and the royal family was able to move in (King Adolf Fredrik and Queen Lovisa Ulrika).
 No major changes have taken place with the castle since the 18th century.

-Karl XIV Johan
+King Karl XIV Johan

 Jan 26, 1763 Jean Bernadotte was born in France.
 Jean was appointed Crown Prince of Sweden in 1810 during a time when Sweden needed a strong regent.
 Jean was adopted by the then King Charles XIII who had no children of his own in life and was named Karl Johan.
 When the king died in 1818, Karl Johan took over on 5 February 1818.
 Even today, the Bernadotte family is heirs to the throne.

-The Guards
+The Stockholm Royal Guards

 Since 1523, there has been Guards at the castle.
 Today, the High Guard is part of the Armed Forces' task of guarding Stockholm Castle.
 Every day there is a High Guard relief with specific procedures.
 During the summer season with even more stately shift changes.

-The Castle Church
+The Royal Palace Church

-The castle's various halls and floors
+The Stockholm Palace various halls and floors

 The magnificent parade floors which are referred to as representation floors.
 Som ex.
 The party floor, the guest floor and the Bernadotte floor.
 The interior is well preserved and even today you can view Gustav III's parade bed chamber and Oscar II's writing room.